 FAFSA has recently changed the process for filing.
 Please see below and find a summary of these changes on the FAFSA website.

-- USE EARLIER INCOME AND TAX INFORMATION: Beginning with the 2017–18 FAFSA, students will be required to report income and tax information from an earlier tax year.
-For example, on the 2018–19 FAFSA, students (and parents, as appropriate) will report their 2016 income and tax information.
+- USE EARLIER INCOME AND TAX INFORMATION: As of 2017, students are required to report income and tax information from an earlier tax year.
+For example, on the 2019–20 FAFSA, students (and parents, as appropriate) will report their 2017 income and tax information.

 When will my SAR be available?